 Annual herbs such as these may be used in Mediterranean cooking but actually originate in other parts of the world where they thrive in moist soils with higher levels of rainfall, in partial shade.

-There are several factors such as they right potting soil for annual herbs and the size of the pot that affect how often to water your annual herbs so read my articles choosing the best pots for herbs and best potting soil for herbs.
+There are several factors such as the right potting soil for annual herbs and the size of the pot that affect how often to water your annual herbs so read my articles choosing the best pots for herbs and best potting soil for herbs.

 How Often to Water Herbs After Planting

-This is because the herb’s roots have not had a chance to establish in the soil so they cannot uptake water as efficiently.
-Therefore to compensate it is important to keep the soil moist so that the plant is hydrated and to mitigate transplant shock and wilting
+This is because the herb’s roots have not had a chance to establish in the soil, so they cannot uptake water as efficiently.
+Therefore, to compensate, it is important to keep the soil moist so that the plant is hydrated and to mitigate transplant shock and wilting

-For herbs such as basil, cilantro or mint water as frequently as require so that the soil is moist for the first 3 weeks.
-After 3 weeks or so the herb should have adjusted to its surroundings and the roots can draw upon moisture deeper in the soil so you can scale back the watering to once every 5-7 days.
+After 3 weeks or so, the herb should have adjusted to the soil, and the roots can draw upon moisture deeper in the soil, so you can scale back the watering to once every 3-7 days (depending on the weather).

 This provides the herb with enough moisture so that it does not suffer drought stress and droop, yet minimizes the risk of root rot from overwatering.
-After 3 or 4 weeks water Mediterranean herbs once every 2 weeks for the first season.
+After 3 or 4 weeks, water Mediterranean herbs once every 2 weeks for the first season.

-To further mitigate the risk of root rot it is important to plant Mediterranean herbs in the right, well draining, sandy potting mix, read my article on the optimal potting mix for lavenders.
+To further mitigate the risk of root rot it is important to plant Mediterranean herbs in the right, well-draining, sandy potting mix, read my article on the optimal potting mix for lavenders.

 How Often to Water Herbs Indoors

-If your herbs are wilting and turning yellow these are the symptoms of root rot due to the soil being saturated (which excludes oxygen from the soil and suffocates the roots) rather then just consistently moist.
+If your herbs are wilting and turning yellow these are the symptoms of root rot due to the soil being saturated (which excludes oxygen from the soil and suffocates the roots) rather than just consistently moist.

-It is also worth noting that only leafy green annual herbs such as basil and cilantro grow well indoors (in a sunny window sill) whereas Mediterranean herbs require full sun and good airflow so should only be grown outdoors.
+It is also worth noting that only leafy green annual herbs such as basil and cilantro grow well indoors (on a sunny window sill) whereas Mediterranean herbs require full sun and good airflow so should only be grown outdoors.

 How Often to Water Herbs in Pots and Containers